iffyuva/talks/Readme.md

-talks i have given so far
+talks and workshops i have given so far